-A few months ago, wrote about the Millennial’s Ultimate RRSP Guide where I outlined how millennials should use their RRSP.
+A few months ago, I wrote about the Millennial’s Ultimate RRSP Guide where I outlined how millennials should use their RRSP.
 While RRSP is a very powerful tool for retirement savings, I believe most millennials will actually benefit more from the Tax Free Savings Account (TFSA).
-Even though TFSA is a very simple savings account, there seem to be a lot of confusions over TFSA.
-Statistics showed that many Canadians aren’t utilizing TFSA to its full power.
+Even though TFSA is a very simple savings account, there seems to be a lot of confusions over TFSA.
+Statistics show that many Canadians aren’t utilizing TFSA to its full potential.
 Therefore, I have decided to put together this millennial’s ultimate TFSA guide.
-My intention for this millennial’s ultimate TFSA guide is to help Canadians, especially young Canadians, understand about the TFSA better.
+My intention for this millennial’s ultimate TFSA guide is to help Canadians, especially young Canadians, understand the TFSA better.

 What is the TFSA